Roland Bautista: Work with other artists

-As a rhythm guitarist Bautista later played on Ronnie Laws's 1975 debut LP Pressure Sensitive, Leon Haywood's 1975 album Come and Get Yourself Some and The Crusaders 1976 LP Free as the Wind.
+Bautista later played rhythm guitar on Ronnie Laws's 1975 debut LP Pressure Sensitive, Leon Haywood's 1975 album Come and Get Yourself Some and The Crusaders 1976 LP Free as the Wind.
 Bautista then issued two solo albums being 1977's Bautista and 1978's The Heat of the Wind on ABC Records.
-As well he played on Ronnie Laws 1977 album Friends & Strangers.
+He also played on Ronnie Laws 1977 album Friends & Strangers.
 Friends & Strangers has been certified Gold in the US by the RIAA.
 Bautista then performed upon B.B.
 King's 1978 album Midnight Believer and Tom Waits' 1978 release Blue Valentine.
 He also featured on The Crusaders' 1978 Grammy nominated album Images, George Duke's 1978 LP Don't Let Go and The Jacksons 1978 album Destiny.
 Destiny has been certified Platinum in the US by the RIAA.
-Bautista later played upon George Duke's 1979 LP Follow the Rainbow, Dee Dee Bridgewater's 1979 album Bad for Me and The Crusaders' 1979 LP Street Life.
+Bautista later played upon Hubert Laws' 1978 album Land of Passion,The Emotions 1979 album Come into Our World, George Duke's 1979 LP Follow the Rainbow, Dee Dee Bridgewater's 1979 album Bad for Me and The Crusaders' 1979 LP Street Life.
 Street Life has been certified Gold in the US by the RIAA.

-Bautista once again played with Tom Waits on his 1980 album Heartattack and Vine.
-He also featured on Randy Crawford's 1980 LP Now You May Begin.
-Now You May Begin has been certified Silver in the UK by the BPI.
+Bautista once again played with Tom Waits on his 1980 album Heartattack and Vine, The Crusaders on their 1980 album Rhapsody and Blues and performed on Randy Crawford's 1980 album Now We May Begin, which has been certified Silver in the UK by the BPI.